-Some books are listed at the request of Faculty in the Native Studies Department - to help you find some of the resources in the BU Library.
+Some books below are listed at the request of Faculty in the Native Studies Department - to help you find some of the resources in the BU Library.

 Be sure to note the location of the item.
 Not all are on the BU Library Catalogue.

 Aboriginal Peoples: Resources Pertaining to First Nations, Inuit and Metis /E78.C2M26 2000 Main Reference and other locations.
 (Manitoba Department of Education and Training is from the Native Education Directorate and Instructional Resources Unit.)
 It is a "comprehensive listing of print and audiovisual instructional resources" to help educators select and implement resources.
 The section on Metis includes Autobiography/Biography, Contemporary Society, Historical, and Literature (Drama/Fiction/Anthologies), then Audiovisual Materials - Kits/Phonotapes, Videorecordings, and Films.
 The literature section has a list of books by and about Metis people (alphabetical by author, then designated as Early Years, Middle Years, Senior Years, or Teacher Reference.)
 There is a 2004 Supplement to this title (E78.
-C2M265) in the Main Reference with a short additional section on the Metis.
+C2M265) in the Main Reference collection with a short additional section on the Metis.

 The Archival Resource Guide for Aboriginal Issues /E97.9.D69 2009 Main Reference & other locations.
 A catalog of Aboriginal resources at the Saskatchewan Archives Board.